Medical Cards / GP visit cards

 Everyone aged 70 or over who applies for a medical card is subject to a means test.
 Read the National Assessment Guidelines

-From 5th August 2015 everyone aged 70 or over, ordinarily resident in Ireland, will be eligible for free GP care regardless of income.
+Since 5th August 2015 everyone aged 70 or over, ordinarily resident in Ireland, is eligible for free GP care regardless of income.

 All people aged 70 or over who do not have a Medical Card or GP Visit card can register to access this service.

-Register online at gpvisitcard.ie or download the registration form.
+Register online by clicking HERE or download the registration form.